Daria

 Meaning

-Literal translation: 'the possessor of good' or 'wealthy'.
-In Australian English contexts, it connotes qualities of goodness, prosperity, and grace, often associated with resilience and beauty.
+Literal translation: 'to possess good'.
+In Australian English contexts, it often connotes qualities of kindness, integrity, and strength, reflecting positive virtues associated with the name.

 Pronunciation